lchdl/NLL_anomaly_detection/README.md

 ## Prepare your data

 ### Download data
 In this example we used two datasets, [HCP](https://www.humanconnectome.org/study/hcp-young-adult/data-releases) (Human Connectome Project) and [ATLAS](http://fcon_1000.projects.nitrc.org/indi/retro/atlas.html) (Anatomical Tracings of Lesions After Stroke).
 They are all publicly avaliable.
 HCP dataset provides healthy MRI T1-weighted scans and ATLAS dataset provides T1-weighted scans of chronic stroke patients.
+Here are the examples of the downloaded images, you need to check if the appearances of the images are correct:

+### Organize your data to run the code
+I packed the code

+Randomly pick 10 normal-appearing images from HCP dataset, and then randomly pick one patient image from ATLAS dataset.

+You need to tell the script where those downloaded images are stored.

+You can

+## Quick start

+The calculated NLL anomaly score map can be found in ...
+Implementation principle and details is given in the following part

+Once you understand how the code works, you can modify the NLL anomaly detection interface to your own need :), this is why I only uploaded a minimum working example.

+## Implementation details

 ### Pre-processing
 Here I provided the details about pre-processing steps for HCP and ATLAS dataset.

 > **1. N4 bias field correction**
 >

-## Quick start

-## Implementation details